 The importance of diversification when investing also explains the reluctance of super funds to buy every Australian infrastructure investment that comes onto the market.
 Generally, large super funds take great care to diversify their holdings both across their entire portfolio of investments and within each type of asset.
 They select investments in different industries (for example, train stations and shopping centres), geographic regions (for example, Sydney and Darwin) and countries.

-For more information about diversification, see SuperGuide article Superannuation investing: How does it all work?
+For more information about diversification, see SuperGuide article Understanding the dynamics on which your super fund invests.

 How do super funds generate returns for fund members?